Formed 1920. Wound up 1931.

 As the Great Depression took hold, the Wigan public remained resolutely disinterested, preferring to support their successful rugby league side.
 Home gates dwindled to a few thousand (only 600 turned up to watch Gateshead in a snowstorm at the end of January 1931) and Borough were struggling to pay their players' wages at the end of the 1930-31 season.

-With twelve matches of the 1930-31 season played, Borough had lost every match away from home and picked up seven points from their six home games but the players were again without their wages.
-Following an ultimatum from The Football League the directors decided to resign from the League.
+With twelve matches of the 1930-31 season played, Borough had lost every away fixture and picked up just seven points from their six home games and the players were again without their wages.
+Following an ultimatum from The Football League the directors decided to resign from the competition.
 A statement was issued that read, "We have no hesitation in saying that the Association Football public in Wigan have shown once again that they have no desire to maintain League Football in Wigan."
 Their record was expunged and Wigan Borough went into voluntary liquidation.

 - (a) Ultimate Wigan Athletic Website